 The Fabian Society and critic

-Somewhere in the midst of novel writing failure, Shaw began critiquing plays for the papers in London and became quite successful.
+In 1884, Shaw joined the Fabian Society.
+The group spent time advancing the principles of democratic socialism.
+In this society, he used his writing abilities to craft pamphlets and to debate the application of such beliefs.
+Somewhere in the midst of novel writing failure, Shaw began critiquing plays.
+These critiques were published in papers in London and became quite successful.
 He worked as a critic for the Pall Mall Gazette, The World, The Star, and The Saturday Review.

 Playwright

 With the 19th century coming to a close, Shaw really began churning out his best work.
 He wrote Man and Superman in 1903 and Major Barbara iin 1905, and Pygmalion in 1912.
+In 1925, Shaw was awarded the Nobel Prize for literature for Saint Joan.
+He died in his home in England in 1950 at 94 years old.